Over the last few decades, the average grade of mined Australian ore has halved, while the waste removed to access the minerals has more than doubled.

 Instead of using a mechanical agitator, the research found that if the particles were Ievitated with an upflow of water in a fluidised bed, a gentle environment for contacting bubbles and particles could be provided.

 Very high recoveries have been achieved with mineral particles up to at least 1.4mm in size.
 This offers the potential to save energy in crushing and grinding by an order of magnitude.
 As well as saving energy, the fluidised bed cell has the potential for significant reductions in water use, because it can take feed slumes that are twice as dense as used in current practice.
-The new technology will soon be trialled on real ores at an operating concentrator.
-This work was featured on ABC Catalyst.

 A large energy consumer in underground mining is ventilation, and new technologies are continually being developed with the aim of optimising ventilation systems.
 Ventilation-on-demand means air is provided to underground tunnels and openings only when and where it is needed, reducing energy consumption in an underground mine by up to 40%.